The governing New Patriotic Party (NPP) has condemned the disturbing secessionist acts.

 According to the NPP’s General Secretary, John Boadu, such developments are shameful and unacceptable in any country let alone a functioning democracy like Ghana that boasts of an enviable track record on the African continent.

-About 31 members of the secessionist group, Homeland Study Group Foundation (HSGF) had been arrested for the September 25, 2020 disturbances in the Volta region.
+Over 31 members of the secessionist group, Homeland Study Group Foundation (HSGF) had been arrested for the September 25, 2020 disturbances in the Volta region.

 The group blocked various roads in the Volta Region Friday dawn resulting in a heavy vehicular gridlock in and out of the region.